la2050/archive/_projects/2015/college-bridge-program-for-graduating-high-school-seniors.md

   instructors for the bridge program, providing volunteers and providing locations for the bridge program to be held.
 Each organization will receive
   $1,000 from the grant.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We believe to provide two sessions of a summer bridge program servicing 60 students, it will cost approximately $62,000.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- This would be expenses for 2 sessions of the bridge program, servicing a total of 60 students.

-   instructors for the program  $5,000 ($40/hour)
-   expenses for field trip  $7,500 (6 field trips) materials for students  $6,000 ($100/students)
-   lunch for students  $12,600 ($7/day per student) buses for field trips  $3,600 (6 field trips) metro cards for students  $2,100 partners assistance  $3,000 ($1,000/partner) coordinator fee  $4,200 ($350/month for 12 months)
-   student stipends  $18,000 ($300/student)
-   TOTAL  $62,000
 How do you plan to scale the success of your proposal?: >- The Ripple Effect is currently in the process of looking for other grant opportunities to provide these summer bridge programs.
 By continuing to